how to become a licensed therapist

 Doctoral Research Project on High Sexual Satisfaction After the Honeymoon Phase

-Pasciucco, along with the dissertation committee, including Dr. Busbee from Yale and Dr. Moye from University of Connecticut, did a deep dive into the communities, communication, learning, and lifestyles that had to be maintained for individuals to report high levels of sexual satisfaction after new relationship energy (NRE) had faded.
+Pasciucco, along with the dissertation committee, including Dr. Busbee from Yale and Dr. Moye from University of Connecticut, did a deep dive into the communities, communication, learning.
+And individuals had to maintain certain lifestyles to report high levels of sexual satisfaction after the new relationship energy (NRE) faded

 “Over the last four years, I have devoured the behaviors and conditions that enable couples in long-term romantic relationships to keep their high levels of sexual satisfaction, after the honeymoon phase is over,” explains Pasciucco.